Your commitment, a minimum of 24 hours per year for active adults.

 - Meet people who share an interest in gardening and horticulture.

-Volunteers work alongside our Docents and staff on teams or as part of committees.
-Volunteer commitment level can range from simple clerical assistance to serving on our Board of Directors.
+Our volunteers work in teams alongside staff.
+Volunteer commitment level can range from simple gardening tasks, clerical assistance to serving on our Board of Directors.

 3 steps to become a volunteer